-Welcome to the Weinstein JCC Preschool from the Early Childhood Committee!
-The Early Childhood Committee (ECC) is the governing body of the Weinstein JCC Preschool with responsibility for policy, procedures, and programming.
-We are excited to have your children joining us and we look forward to a wonderful year.
-At our preschool, the safety and security of our children is our highest priority, and we need your help regarding some important safety policies.
+Welcome to the Preschool from the Early Childhood Committee!
+The ECC is the governing body of the Weinstein JCC Preschool with responsibility for policy, procedures, and programming.
+We are excited to have your children joining us and we look forward to a wonderful year ahead.